tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 And maybe that's why so many people seem tired in a way that sleep doesn't fix.

-The strange part is that objectively speaking, this should be one of the best times in history to be alive.
-Most of us carry devices in our pockets that contain more information than entire civilizations once possessed.
-Food is abundant.
+The strange part is that, for many of us, this should be one of the best times in history to be alive.
+We carry devices in our pockets that contain more information than entire civilizations once possessed.
 Entertainment is abundant.
 Convenience is abundant.
-If somebody from a thousand years ago could see how we live, they would probably think we had solved existence.
+If somebody from a thousand years ago could see how many options we have, they might think we had solved existence.

 Yet something about the atmosphere feels different.